 In accordance with the EPA's 2015 revised ozone monitoring rule (80 CFR 65292), the state of Colorado is required to install and operate one Photochemical Assessment Monitoring Station (PAMS) site.
 The rule states that PAMS monitoring is to occur at all NCore sites from June 1 through August 31 in CBSAs with populations of 1,000,000 or more.
 The CDPHE operates the NAAQS air monitoring compliance network in Colorado and will be responsible for implementing these new monitoring requirements.
-Colorado's Rocky Flats PAMS site will measure, at a minimum, volatile organic compounds (VOCs), carbonyls, ozone, total reactive nitrogen ( $NO_y$ ), nitrogen dioxide ( $NO_2$ ), mixing layer height, wind speed, wind direction, relative humidity, temperature, atmospheric pressure, precipitation, total solar radiation, and ultraviolet radiation.
+Colorado's Rocky Flats PAMS site will measure, at a minimum, volatile organic compounds (VOCs), carbonyls, ozone, total reactive nitrogen (NO_y), nitrogen dioxide (NO2), mixing layer height, wind speed, wind direction, relative humidity, temperature, atmospheric pressure, precipitation, total solar radiation, and ultraviolet radiation.
 All measurements will be collected and reported in hourly averages.

 Based on 40 CFR part 58, Appendix D, State air monitoring agencies are required to begin making PAMS measurements at their NCore location(s) by June 1, 2019.
 EPA is to provide the equipment and operational funding in support of PAMS monitoring.
 To date, the EPA has provided funding for the purchase of an auto-gas chromatograph, ceilometer, and true nitrogen dioxide analyzer.
 This equipment has been subsequently purchased and installed at the Rocky Flats North air monitoring site.
 The EPA has announced that funding for additional equipment and operations will not be available in time to begin making PAMS measurements by June 1, 2019.
-Because of this, the EPA has proposed an extension of the PAMS start date from June 1, 2019 to June 1, 2021.
-This extension was published as a final rule in the Federal Register on January 8, 2020.
-As a result of this extension, the CDPHE will not begin collecting all PAMS measurements at the Rocky Flats site until June 1, 2021, pending the availability of federal funds for equipment and operations.
+Because of this, the EPA has proposed an extension of the PAMS start date.
+As a result of this extension, the CDPHE will not begin making PAMS measurements at the Rocky Flats site until June 1, 2023, pending the availability of federal funds for equipment and operations.